-If you were to honestly ask yourself: What keeps me from exercising?
-And your answer is the fact that your COPD makes it hard for you to breath without experiencing shortness of breath, this article is for you!
+If you were to honestly ask yourself: What stops me from exercising?
+And your answer is that your COPD makes it too hard for you to breath, this article is for you!

-If you have COPD, dyspnea (difficulty breathing) and muscle fatigue are most likely the main reasons you stray from working out or beginning an exercise program in the first place.
+If you have COPD, symptoms like difficulty breathing and muscle fatigue are most likely the main reasons you avoid from working out or beginning an exercise program in the first place.
 This is unfortunate because the best way to improve exercise tolerance and decrease breathlessness in COPD is to be active.

 If you do not already know this, doing something active everyday is one of the best ways to treat COPD, and reduce your experience with symptoms while also slowing down the progression of your COPD, thereby adding years to your life.

-If you're finding it difficult to exercise with COPD, try accomplishing some of these methods in this article to help improve your endurance and boost your energy levels, bettering your well-being overall.
+If you're finding it difficult to exercise with COPD, try accomplishing some of these methods in this article to help improve your endurance and boost your energy levels, improving your well-being overall.

 Talk to Your Doctor

 Before getting into a new workout regime, speak with your doctor about exercise and your COPD.